Three Theories for Why Gas Prices Are So High

 3. The Scarcity Theory

 Actually, that second theory is completely wrong, Robert McNally, the president of Rapidan Energy, an energy-research firm, told me.
-The OPEC Plus countries don’t care about how high the oil price is, they care about how stable it is, he said.
+The OPEC Plus countries don’t care about how high the oil price is; they care about how stable it is, he said.
 Any story of the past two years has to account for the fact that OPEC Plus saved the global oil market.
 Soon after the pandemic hit (and an accompanying oil-price war ended), Russia and Saudi Arabia agreed to slash production, allowing global oil prices to reach an equilibrium.

 That search for stability also explains why they are not pumping more oil right now, even though they can, McNally said.
 In July 2021, OPEC Plus promised to pump a combined 400,000 additional barrels a day every month.
 Oil demand has since risen faster as expected, and OPEC Plus is still not meeting its initial target: For the past few months, it’s achieved something closer to an extra 200,000 barrels a day, McNally said.
 That’s because the smaller countries in OPEC Plus, such as Kuwait and Venezuela, have tapped out their oil production.
 The countries with excess capacity remaining are hesitant to use it, because that excess supply is what drives their market power.